 Casado literally means “married man” and describes what men in traditional marriages eat (when their wife cooks as opposed to bachelors eating a sandwich over the sink).

-A multi-course meal on a single plate with rice, beans, ensalada russo or repollo (a cousin of cole slaw that usually includes grated carrots and cabbage in mayo) and a fill in the _______ meat – chicken, fish, beef or pork chop are most common.
+A multi-course meal on a single plate with rice, beans, ensalada russo or repollo (a cousin of cole slaw that usually includes grated carrots and cabbage in mayo or lime juice dressing) and a fill in the _______ meat – chicken, fish, beef or pork chop are most common.

 __________ a la Plancha

 Fill in the ________ with a meat that has been cooked “a la plancha.”
 It translates as grilled, but the interpretation of what grilled means is pretty loose in Costa Rica.
 More often than not it involves a frying pan rather than a nice wood, charcoal or even gas grill.

 When something is called “frito” (fried) it usually means deep fried.
 Fried chicken is very common.

 Pretty obviously a hamburger but not always predictable what might be in it.

-Occasionally we’ve had hamburgers with the beef patty replaced by slices of lunch meat style ham for a literal “ham” burger.
-Some of the toppings are uniquely Costa Rican as well – pickled red beet slices, pineapple and fried eggs are a few of our favorites…and of course accompanied by Papas Fritas – French fries
+Occasionally we’ve had hamburgers with the beef patty replaced by or supplemented with slices of lunch meat style ham for a literal “ham” burger.
+Some of the toppings are uniquely Costa Rican as well – pickled red beetroot slices, pineapple and fried eggs are a few of our favorites…and of course accompanied by Papas Fritas – French fries